AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 3. Select **Create single thing** and click **Next**.
 4. Enter a unique name and click **Next**.
 5. On the **Configure device certificate** page, select **Auto-generate a new certificate** and click **Next**.
 6. Create a new policy or attach an existing one to the certificate.
 You're redirected to a new page if you create a new policy.
-For this tutorial, create a new policy with two statements:
+For this tutorial, create a new policy with three statements:
     - First statement
         - **Policy effect**: `Allow`
         - **Policy action**: `iot:Connect`
         - **Policy resource**: `*`
     - Second statement
         - **Policy effect**: `Allow`
-        - **Policy action**: `iot:Publish`
+        - **Policy action**: `iot:Subscribe`
         - **Policy resource**: `*`
+    - Third statement
+        - **Policy effect**: `Allow`
+        - **Policy action**: `iot:Receive`
+        - **Policy resource**: `*`

+    >[!WARNING]
-    > **Warning** Not restricting the policy resource is acceptable in an exploratory phase, but applying [least-privilege permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) is a requirement before going to production.
+    > Not restricting the policy resource is acceptable in an exploratory phase, but applying [least-privilege permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege) is a requirement before going to production.

-7. Return to the previous page to attach the applicable policies and click **Create thing**.
+7. Return to the previous page to attach the applicable policy and click **Create thing**.
 8. Download the **Device certificate**, **Public key file**, **Private key file** and the **Root CA certificate**.

     ![download aws certificates](assets/aws-download-certificates.png)\